 What are the opening hours of River Hongbao?

 Every year, visitors look forward to a night full of fun at the River Hongbao.
+This year, River Hongbao celebrates its 40th anniversary, tracing the rich heritage of Singapore’s Chinese New Year festival from its humble beginnings along the Singapore River in 1987.
 From IG-worthy, larger-than-life lantern displays to live entertainment, lion dances and a mouthwatering food street, River Hongbao has something for everyone.

 Giant lanterns at River Hongbao